 Since the above was written, I have learned a great deal about clinical diagnosis, and I am not sure I agree with either hypothesis.
 Kiehl's case is weakened by the fact that Guiteau seems to have actually believed he had earned the offices and money and such that he sought.
 This requires more than a diagnosis of psychopathy; at minimum, we need to throw in narcissistic personality disorder.
 The diagnosis of schizophrenia is badly weakened by the fact that Guiteau showed no evidence of psychosis.
 He said the idea to assassinate Garfield occurred to him; it was not suggested by someone outside him (Rosenberg, p.
 39).
 And his memory for dates and places was regarded as good -- he was constantly correcting the witnesses in his trial (Rosenberg, p.
 180).
 This is not typical of schizophrenia.

 According to the latest authority, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, fifth edition (2013), a schizophrenia diagnosis requires a patient to meet at least two of five criteria: delusions, hallucinations, disorganized speech, disorganized or catatonic behavior, and what are called "negative symptoms."
-He had delusions.
+Guiteau had delusions.
 He did not have disorganized behavior, negative symptoms, or hallucinations (in fact, he explicitly denied having visions or hearing voices in his erratic final statement at his trial; Rosenberg, p.
 215).
 He showed some signs of disorganized speech, but generally only in relation to his delusion of grandeur.
 And he didn't smoke or drink, and schizophrenics tend to smoke like chimneys and use other drugs to excess.
 I question whether he meets the criteria for schizophrenia (which, to be sure, have changed since the mid-twentieth century -- among other things, since 2013, the subtypes such as paranoid schizophrenia have been eliminated).
 My feeling is that he had Delusional Disorder plus possibly Attention Deficit/Hyperactivity Disorder.
+It fits well; "the central feature of Delusional Disorder is the presence of NONBIZARRE delusions [emphasis mine] with the preservation of functioning apart from the results of the delusions (DSM-IVGuidebook, p.
+182).
+The amazing thing about Guiteau is that, despite the burden of his over-inflated ego, he managed to survive pretty well.
+This calls for a milder diagnosis than schizophrenia.
 Which doesn't change the fact that he was an absolute loonie toon.